EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 `resource-catalogue-protected.${INGRESS_HOST}`

 The configuration script also generates and stores two credentials in `~/.eoepca/state` at this point: `RESOURCE_CATALOGUE_SESSION_SECRET` (APISIX's OIDC session cookie signing key) and `RESOURCE_DISCOVERY_DB_PASSWORD` (the Postgres password the protected catalogue uses to reach the public catalogue's chart-managed database).
 You don't need to set these yourself.

+> Decide on `RESOURCE_DISCOVERY_ENABLE_IAM` before the first Helm install.
+The public catalogue's database user/password are only set from `RESOURCE_DISCOVERY_DB_PASSWORD` at first start (Postgres only applies them on an empty data volume).
+Enabling IAM later, after the public catalogue already exists, leaves the running database on its old credentials while the protected catalogue expects the newly generated ones - the protected catalogue's pod will `CrashLoopBackOff` with a Postgres authentication error until the two are reconciled by hand.

 2. **Deploy Resource Discovery Using Helm**